 A useful way to think of your business’s services is by applying this template: we provide [target audience] with [type of content] to help them [business goals].
 Short, simple, precise.
 It narrows down exactly who you are aiming to reach with your content, the type of content that will be most effective, and the goal of the content.

 Picture your ideal customer.
 Which gender do they identify as?
 How old are they?
 What stage are they at in their lives?
-Consider students, new parents, retirees.
+Consider students, new parents, and retirees.
 What kind of lifestyle do they lead?
 How do these aspects affect what kind of content they consume and the kind of products or services they use?

 Identify how your product or service fits into this ideal customer’s life.
 Determine what needs your product or service fulfils for this customer.
 Will they benefit from it?
 Can they afford it?
-Then adapt accordingly.
+Then, adapt accordingly.

-The two most efficient ways of collecting data are online analytics (quantifiable) and customer feedback (qualitative) that can be collected online or face-to-face.
+The two most efficient ways of collecting data are online analytics (quantifiable) and customer feedback (qualitative) which can be collected online or face-to-face.
 These are inexpensive, easy to do, and will provide a deep insight into your target audience.

 The first thing to consider is your target audience’s demographics.
 Gender, age, education, income, political persuasion.
 These all affect and inform the type of content they choose to consume and where they consume it.

 It is especially important when using content marketing to consider which platform your target audience uses most to consume content.
 For example: a teenager is less likely to be active on LinkedIn as it is mostly for established professionals or graduates looking to start their careers.
 Someone who listens exclusively to podcasts is less likely to consume big chunks of written text such as blog posts or articles shared via Facebook.

 All of these sites have easy-to-use analytic tools that enable you to identify these demographics.
 You can see the average demographics of those who engage most with your content, which allows you to identify whether your highly targeted marketing is reaching the right people.